jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

 how to measure sleep duration: test_duration_w_date_and_time
 #############################################################################

-This is part 4 of an approach to write a program that calculates the difference between a given wake and sleep time.
+This is part 4 of a program that calculates the difference between a given wake and sleep time.

 .. contents:: table of contents
   :local: